JA1TYE/CH554USBMIDIHost/README.md

 MIDI events from USB-MIDI device on the cable index 0 (Most of USB-MIDI device uses cable index 0) are converted into MIDI 1.0 messages and send to UART0 and vice versa.

+Currently, this example doesn't support USB-MIDI device that have a USB Hub (ex.
+KORG microKEY 1st model etc.)

 ## Tested USB-MIDI Device
 - microKEY2 (KORG)
 - nanoKEY2/nanoKONTROL2(KORG)